AckerApple/ack-angular-fx/README.md

 ```bash
 npm run ack-webpack -- install ack-angular-fx
 ```
-> The above command will utilize a jsDependencies key of your package.json.
+> The above command will utilize a jsDependencies key of your package.json file.
 It also installs sub-jsDependencies of dependent packages

 ### Manually Install jsDependencies
 INSTEAD, of the two step process seen above, run the following